 DO focus on what’s in it for them.

-This is the #1 rule in all of resume writing, bar none.
-Discuss your talents that can make their organization run better, not how talented you are.
-Focus on their needs, and make it clear the unique ways you can address them.
-This is exactly what the experts mean when they say, “talk about the value you bring to the organization.”
+This is the No. 1 rule in all of resume writing, bar none.
+Describe talents you have that can make their organization run better.
+Focus on their needs, and clearly explain the unique ways you can address them.
+This is exactly what the experts mean when they say, “Talk about the value you bring to the organization.”

 Recruiters and hiring managers hate resumes that talk in generalities.
-They are looking for people who are ready to tackle specific problems literally from day one.
-Show that you’re up for the challenge by addressing the skills that you have that they need.
+They’re looking for people who are ready to tackle specific problems literally from day one.
+Show that you’re up for the challenge by highlighting career achievements that prove you have the skills they require.

 DO customize your resume for the job description.

 More often than not, customizing your resume does not mean a major rewrite, but rather just a few tweaks.
-Sometimes all that you need is to reorder a few bullet points.
-This helps you draw attention to your skills and accomplishments that are most relevant to the job description.
-Other times, you may need to rewrite only the personal summary to match the job description.
+Sometimes you just need to reorder a few bullet points, drawing attention to skills and accomplishments most relevant to the job.
+Other times, you may need to rewrite your summary statement to better fit the job description.

 DO make every word count.